E-Randz/NC-News/README.md

 Finally, you should write a README for this project (and remove this one).
 The README should be broken down like this: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2

-It should also include the link where your herokuapp is hosted.
+It should also include the link where your herokuapp is hosted

+- in delete request check with a connection that delete is actually deleting the field
+-